-In our opinion, management's assumptions provide a reasonable basis for presenting the significant effects directly attributable to the above-mentioned transaction [or event] described in Note 1, the related pro forma adjustments
+In our opinion, management's assumptions provide a reasonable basis for presenting the significant effects directly attributable to the above-mentioned transaction [or event] described in Note 1, the related pro forma adjustments modified.

+15 This wording is appropriate when one column of pro forma financial information is presented without separate columns of historical financial information and pro forma adjustments

 16 If either accountant's report includes an explanatory paragraph or is other than unqualified, that fact should be referred to within this report.

-17 If the option in footnote 4 to paragraph .07a is followed, the report should be appropriately modified.
+17 If the option in footnote 4 to paragraph .07a is followed, the report should be appropriately give appropriate effect to those assumptions, and the pro forma column reflects the proper application of those adjustments to the historical financial statement amounts in the pro forma condensed balance sheet as of December 31, 19X1, and the pro forma condensed statement of income for the year then ended.